 |Benefit of Demand Control||Limited Benefit||Possible Benefit||Yes Depends Upon Return||Good Potential||Excellent Potential||Easy Money|

 If your load factor ratio is above 0.75 your electrical usage is reasonably efficient.
 If the load factor is below 0.5, you have periods of very high usage (demand) and a low utilization rate.
-Low load factor customers would benefit from a peak demand control system to distribute electrical usage out over longer intervals of time.
+Low load factor customers would benefit from a peak demand control system or from a Battery Energy Storage System to distribute electrical usage out over longer intervals of time and smooth the peaks.
 For those unfortunate enough to have a very low load factor; you need to call Power Planet.

 Low load factors, such as, below .4, contribute significantly to the overall monthly electric bill in the form of demand charges.
 These demand charges are listed on the bill as coincident demand , facilities demand, and summertime related demand.
 If these peak demand charges are adding up to a lot of money, there is a solution.